mariestock/WELCOME_PsychometricEvaluation_PPBS-German/README.md

 ## Software and analytic reproducibility

-All analyses were conducted in R 4.5.0 (R Core Team, 2025) using RStudio Server Professional version 2025.09.2+418.pro4 (Posit team, 2025).
+All analyses were conducted in R version 4.5.0 (R Core Team, 2025) using RStudio Server Professional version 2025.09.2+418.pro4 (Posit team, 2025).
 The following R packages were used for data management, psychometric analyses, visualisation, and reporting: dplyr, ggplot2, haven, knitr, lavaan, lmtest, psych, purrr, RColorBrewer, semTools, tibble, tidyr, and vioplot.

 ## Software references